Volkanco/AzureDeploy/OMSSolutions/oms-azure-vminventory-solution-v2/README.md

 * input endpoints for Classic VMs
 * NSG Rules for ARM VMs
 * VM Extensions
-* Virtual Network,Subnet, internal and public IP information.
+* Virtual Network,Subnet, internal and public IP
+* Virtual Machine Scale Sets information.

-Solution also collects overall core usage and other subscription level limits ..
+Solution also collects overall core usage and other subscription level limits .
 This solution leverages Azure Automation, the Log Analytics Ingestion API, together with Log Analytics views to present data about all your virtual machines from different subscriptions  in a single  workspace.

 ![alt text](images/vminventory_solution.png "Overview")